Finite temperature quantum condensations in the space of states: a new perspective for quantum annealing: Introduction

-Quantum phase transitions (QPTs), i.e, the thermodynamic singularities emerging at zero temperature ($T=0$) driven by some Hamiltonian parameter of the system, originate from quantum fluctuations, consequence of Heisenberg's uncertainty principle.
+Quantum phase transitions (QPTs), i.e, the thermodynamic singularities emerging at zero temperature ($T=0$) driven by some Hamiltonian parameter of the system, originate from quantum fluctuations, a consequence of Heisenberg's uncertainty principle.
 However, an isolated system at $T=0$ represents an abstract limit and understanding the finite temperature counterpart of a QPT (if any) is of paramount importance.
 Such an aim represents a quite challenging issue, from both the theoretical and experimental viewpoints since, above zero temperature, quantum and thermal fluctuations may compete in an intricate manner.

-Put in simple terms, in general, two kinds of scenarios are expected~\cite{SGCS,KB,Vojta,Sachdev,Carr,Plastino}: the ordered phase exists only at zero temperature; the ordered phase exists also at finite temperature, below some critical value $T_\subc$ which, in turn, might signal a purely classical phase transition when the Hamiltonian parameters are set to a value rendering the system classical (e.g., the Ising model in a transverse field becomes the classical Ising model when the transverse field is set to zero).
-This second scenario is particularly appealing for potential applications to quantum computing protocols aimed at finding the ground state (GS) by working at finite temperature, the GS of the ordered phase being the solution of some (classical) combinatorial problem of interest, possibly hard~\cite{Sebenik,Nishimori,Santoro}.
-Intuitively, first-order QPTs, a much less explored field when compared to second-order QPTs, might favor this scenario since, at the transition, the order parameter jumps between two very different quantum states.
+Put in simple terms, in general, two kinds of scenarios are expected~\cite{SGCS,KB,Vojta,Sachdev,Zanardi2007,Fidelity,Carr,Plastino}: the ordered phase exists only at zero temperature; the ordered phase exists also at finite temperature, below some critical value $\Tc$ which, in turn, might signal a purely classical phase transition when the Hamiltonian parameters are set to a value rendering the system classical (e.g., the Ising model in a transverse field becomes the classical Ising model when the transverse field is set to zero).

-Recently, we have introduced a class of first-order QPTs taking place via condensation in the space of states~\cite{QPTA}.
-Let us consider a system described by the Hamiltonian
+This second scenario is particularly appealing for potential applications to quantum annealing protocols aimed at finding the ground state (GS) by working at finite temperature, the GS of the ordered phase being the solution of some (classical) combinatorial problem of interest, possibly hard~\cite{Sebenik,Nishimori,Santoro}.
+First-order QPTs, a much less explored field when compared to second-order QPTs, might favor this scenario since, at the transition, the order parameter jumps between two very different quantum states, possibly orthogonal.